The best kids experiences share three things:

 Hands-On Focus

-When hands are busy, attention settles.
+When hands are busy with hands-on art activities, attention settles.
 That's when learning actually happens.

 A Real Outcome